sirthias/borer/site/src/main/paradox/borer-derivation/map-based.md

 Map-based codecs support missing and extra members.

-During encoding a member whose value matches the default value is not written to the output at all.
+By default a member whose value matches the default value is not written to the output at all during encoding.
+This can be changed by bringing a customized `io.bullet.borer.derivation.DerivationConfig` instance into scope.

 During decoding the type's `Decoder` will use the potentially defined default value for all missing members, e.g.:

 @@snip [-]($test$/DerivationSpec.scala) { #default-value }